Christopher Senyonjo: Religious training and service

 After the tragic death of his first wife in 1959, Senyonjo began attending church in remembrance of her.
 In 1960 he enrolled as a private candidate for the Uganda Advanced Certificate of Education, majoring in divinity.
 After consulting with his mother and his best friend, Hannington Kintu, he stated he had a dream of a candle that could not be extinguished, which he took as an affirmation of his calling to religious service.
 He began a three-year diploma course at Buwalasi Theological College in 1961, being ordained deacon two years later, after which he attended Union Theological Seminary in the United States.
 He was attached to an Episcopal Church of Epiphany and mentored by Hugh McCandlas for priest ordination, later performed by Bishop Donegan in 1964.
 He was ordained in the Cathedral of St. John the Divine in New York City.

 After returning to Uganda in 1968, Senyonjo was assigned to Theological College Mukuno.
 He taught on African traditional religion for four years.

 In 1973 he worked with a group of Roman Catholic, Seventh-day Adventist and Anglican priests to jointly translate the Bible into "modern Luganda".

-He served in the Church of Ugunda and was chosen to fill the vacant position of Bishop of the Diocese of West Buganda in 1974, a position he retained until his retirement in 1998.
+He served in the Church of Uganda and was chosen to fill the vacant position of Bishop of the Diocese of West Buganda in 1974, a position he retained until his retirement in 1998.

 In 1983 Senyonjo received the Doctor of Ministry degree from Hartford Theological Seminary, which provided key background for understanding issues of marriage and sexuality.